Blast from the past: this post was originally published on February 22, 2012.

 Please don’t ever hesitate to ask me in person, by email, through this blog or in any other forum if I can be of help to you as a breastfeeding mom, or help out anyone you know who may be pregnant or breastfeeding.
 This is my passion, as you may have guessed.
-I struggled a ton at the beginning but over the past two years with Zoe’s help I’ve proven myself to be quite the breastfeeding superstar.
+I struggled a ton at the beginning but across four years, with Z’s help, I proved myself to be quite the breastfeeding superstar.
 I would love to help you and your baby reach your nursing goals, too.

 So, with that – any questions about breastfeeding?
 Comments about your nursing experience?
 I’d love to hear them below.